malikbou/on-premise-slm/docs/new_user_manual.md

 # Open WebUI User Guide

-This guide is for end-users who want to interact with the RAG system through the Open WebUI interface.
+This guide is for users who want to interact with the RAG system through the Open WebUI interface.
 It assumes the system has already been set up by an administrator.
+(SYSTEM MANUAL REFERENCE)

 ## A.1 Getting Started